 The women’s field at the startline.
 Photo by Floris Jansen

-Once I'd worked out my route between parcours, I calculated exactly when I wanted to get to each checkpoint.
-I knew an area I could improve on was efficiency, so I planned in as little stop time as possible.
-Once I had everything figured out, I printed my plan out, laminated it and put it in my jersey pocket.
-Creating a detailed plan was also an attempt to tune out what was going on around me.
+Once I’m relatively happy with my route, I calculate exactly when I want to get to each checkpoint.
+I know an area I can improve on is efficiency, so I plan in as little stop time as possible.
+Once I have everything figured out, I print my plan out, laminated it and put it in my jersey pocket.
+Creating a detailed plan is also an attempt to tune out the noise.
 At Atlas Mountain Race earlier in the year I got swept up in the excitement at the start and pushed too hard, too soon.
-This time I wanted to focus on my own race, and not let the people around me influence my pace.
+This time I want to focus on my own race, and not let the people around me influence my pace.

-In the week leading up to the race I refreshed my weather app multiple times a day, and with each refresh the forecast seemed to get worse and worse, so at some point I stopped looking.
-When race day finally arrived, an already soggy group of racers gathered in the carpark of De Kromme Haring brewery for a 6pm start.
-As the race was starting in the evening, my plan was to ride through the night, aiming to reach CP1 by 12:30 the next day.
-As we left the car park I was near the front of the pack, but over the first few kilometres I watched what felt like 50% of the field overtake me and disappear into the distance.
-It was hard not to become disheartened by this, but the laminated timesheet in my pocket was in charge.
+In the week leading up to the race I refresh my weather app multiple times a day, and with each refresh the forecast seems to get worse and worse, so I stop looking.
+When race day finally arrives, an already soggy group of racers gather in the carpark of De Kromme Haring brewery for a 6pm start.
+My plan is to ride through the night, aiming to reach CP1 by 12:30 tomorrow.
+As we leave the car park I’m near the front of the pack, but over the first few kilometres I watch what feels like 50% of the field overtake me and disappear into the distance.
+It’s hard not to become disheartened by this, but the laminated timesheet in my pocket is in charge.

 Photo by Ruben Platte

-The fixed route down through the Netherlands was a nice mix of quiet rural roads and twisty bike paths through the forest.
-After a heavy downpour early in the race, it stayed dry enough through the night, with large gaps between showers to dry off and stay warm.
-As part of my planning I'd marked all the water fountains along the route, and as I had plenty of food in my stem bags I had no reason to stop all night.
-After many many hours in the dark, the sun finally crept up around 6 as I made my way into Germany, and onto the first free section of the route.
+The fixed route down through the Netherlands is a nice mix of quiet rural roads and twisty bike paths through the forest.
+After a heavy downpour early in the race, it stays dry enough through the night, with large gaps between showers to dry off and stay warm.
+I’ve marked all the water fountains along the route, and as I have plenty of food in my stem bags I have no reason to stop all night.
+After many many hours in the dark, the sun finally creeps up around 6 as I make my way into Germany, and onto the first free section of the route.

 Photo by Ruben Platte

-By the time I reached the first parcours in Eifel it was raining hard and the heavy wind pushed me around the road.
-As I weaved around the Urft river I was reminded of the previous August when I'd leisurely bikepacked along this route in the sunshine.
-Now I was back, soaked through, freezing cold and pushing 30 hours without sleep – not exactly a glow-up.
+By the time I reach the first parcours in Eifel it’s raining hard and the heavy wind pushes me around the road.
+As I weave around the Urft river I’m reminded of the previous August when I'd leisurely bikepacked along this route in the sunshine.
+Now I’m back, soaked through, freezing cold and pushing 30 hours without sleep.

-CP1 was a small weather-beaten gazebo by the side of the road and although the volunteers looked just as cold as me, they were in good spirits and it was nice to see some friendly faces.
-I arrived at 12:38 and the race director Ruben let me know that I was the first woman to the checkpoint and 10th overall.
-I hadn't overtaken many people in the night and I was so certain I was mid-pack.
-With the idea creeping into my brain that I could actually win the women’s race, I jumped back onto my bike and into the shitty weather.
+CP1 is a small weather-beaten gazebo by the side of the road.
+The volunteers look just as cold as me but they’re in good spirits and it’s nice to see some friendly faces.
+I arrive at 12:38, just 8 minutes behind schedule, and the race director Ruben lets me know that I’m the first woman to the checkpoint and 10th overall.
+This puzzles me, I hadn't overtaken many people in the night and I was so certain I was mid-pack.
+With the idea creeping into my brain that I could actually win the women’s race, I jump back onto my bike and into the shitty weather.

 Photo by Floris Jansen

-Weaving in and out of Germany and Belgium, it continued to rain heavily throughout the day and by the time I reached the checkpoint I was pretty cooked.
-CP2 was at a campsite in Luxembourg, roughly 490km into the race.
-I got there in just over 24hrs, which was an hour earlier than planned and in 6th place overall.
-My original plan was to push on for another 15km to a hotel, but I couldn't find the resolve to continue in the rain.
-I checked the forecast – it was going to rain for a few more hours and then stop for the remainder of the night, it made sense to sleep now.
-As I only had a bivy with me and didn't feel like getting rained on, I spent far too long filling out the required paperwork to book a 'safari tent' at the campsite.
-I quickly had a shower and then set my alarm for 3 hours later.
-The first thing I did when I woke up was check the tracker.
-Ariana had overtaken me whilst I slept and was a good 40km ahead.
-Hoping that she would also need to stop and sleep at some point, I quickly got ready to leave.
+Weaving in and out of Germany and Belgium, it continues to rain heavily throughout the day and by the time I reach the checkpoint I’m cooked.
+CP2 is at a campsite in Luxembourg, roughly 490km into the race.
+I get there in just over 24hrs, which is an hour earlier than planned.
+I’m now in 6th place overall.
+My original plan was to push on for another 15km to a hotel, but I can’t find the resolve to continue in the rain.
+I check the forecast – it’s going to rain for a few more hours and then stop for the remainder of the night, it makes sense to sleep now.
+As I only have a bivy with me and don’t feel like getting rained on, I spend far too long filling out the required paperwork to book a 'safari tent' at the campsite.
+I quickly have a shower and then set my alarm for a 3 hour sleep.

-By 11pm I was back on the road and feeling good, getting some sleep had been the reset I needed and I was reminded what a difference sleeping in an actual bed makes on a race.
-I put some music on and enjoyed the totally empty mountain roads as I made my way up down and around the Luxembourg parcours in the dark.
-Looking back, this was my favourite part of the race.
+By 11pm I’m back on the road and feeling good, getting some sleep has been the reset I needed and I’m reminded what a difference sleeping in an actual bed makes on a race.
+I put some music on and enjoy the totally empty mountain roads as I make my way up down and around the Luxembourg parcours in the dark.

-CP3 was situated at Le Coffee Ride Cafe near the start of the Ardennes parcours and I got there an hour earlier than planned, and unfortunately an hour before the cafe opened.
-As dreams of coffee and croissants evaporated, a volunteer met me outside and stamped my brevet card.
-Apparently I had overtaken Ariana, but I was only 20 or so minutes ahead – I had no time to lose.
-Struggling up the next few climbs, I cursed the gearing on my road bike – I knew I should have gone for the 34T cassette.
+CP3 is situated at Le Coffee Ride Cafe near the start of the Ardennes parcours and I get there an hour earlier than planned, and unfortunately an hour before the cafe opens.
+As dreams of coffee and croissants evaporate, a volunteer meets me outside and stamps my brevet card.
+Apparently I’ve overtaken Ariana, but I’m only 20 or so minutes ahead – I have no time to lose.
+I struggle up the next few climbs and curse the gearing on my road bike – I should have gone for the 34T cassette.

-It was on the tough Ardennes parcours that I started to notice some pretty serious pain in my left knee.
-Trying not to fixate on it, I reminded myself that aches and pains will come and go on a ride this long.
-As I left the parcours the sun came out and I tentatively removed my raincoat for the first time.
+On these tough climbs I start to notice some pretty serious pain in my left knee.
+Trying not to fixate on it, I remind myself that aches and pains will come and go on a ride this long.
+As I leave the parcours the sun comes out and I tentatively remove my raincoat for the first time.

-The final section of the route started on the Dutch border and was a 230km straight shot to the finish line.
-My plan until this point was to ride the remaining kilometres in one go – I had just about enough food, if my knee would just cooperate I could do it.
-I took an ibuprofen and waited for it to take effect whilst putting out as little power as possible.
-After waiting the required hour and feeling no better, I stopped to weigh up my options and stretch.
-I knew I would have to take it easy, and would probably get overtaken by a few people in the process, but I didn't want to scratch.
-Stepping off my bike for the first time in a few hours, I could barely walk – my left leg had completely seized up and with each step I felt pain right up my left leg and into my lower back.
-I got back on the bike and started switching between standing and sitting.
-For a few kilometres this helped loosen things up and bring some pain relief, but pretty quickly the magic wore off.
-By the time I reached Maastricht I was in a lot of pain and knew I couldn't continue.
-I checked the tracker a final time, I was still winning the women's race and fifth overall.
-It seemed crazy to scratch now, couldn't I just push through for 10+ hours and deal with the consequences later?
+The final section of the route starts on the Dutch border and is a 230km straight shot to the finish line.
+I have just about enough food and water to do this in one go, if only my knee would cooperate.
+I take an ibuprofen and wait for it to take effect whilst putting out as little power as possible.
+After waiting the required hour and feeling no better, I stop to weigh up my options and stretch.
+I know I’ll have to take it easy, and will probably get overtaken by a few people in the process, but I don’t want to scratch.
+Stepping off my bike for the first time in a few hours, I can barely walk – my left leg has completely seized up and with each step I feel pain right up my left leg and into my lower back.
+I get back on the bike and start switching between standing and sitting.
+For a few kilometres this helps loosen things up and bring some pain relief, but pretty quickly the magic wears off.
+By the time I reach Maastricht, I’m in more pain than I’ve ever experienced on the bike and I know I can’t continue.
+I check the tracker a final time, I’m still winning the women's race and fifth overall.
+It’s absolutely gutting to scratch now.

-I'm really glad that the more rational side of my brain overtook my ego in that moment and I made the correct call to scratch from the race.
-I sat on the floor of the train station completely gutted, going back and forth in my mind about whether I'd made the right decision.
-I knew for sure that I had when it was finally time to get the train and I couldn't even get up off the floor.
+I sit on the floor of the train station going back and forth in my mind about whether I’ve made the right decision.
+I know for sure that I have when it’s finally time to get the train and I can’t even get up off the floor.

 No single race is worth risking months off the bike with injury, and now that I've processed scratching and finished giving myself a hard time about it – I'm proud of what I achieved and proud that I listened to my body when it was time to stop.
-Unfortunately doing a race on a basically brand new bike is always going to be a risk, and I now know what I need to change for next time – Utrecht Ultra turned out to be another opportunity to learn stuff, not win stuff.
+I always go into an ultra ready to learn a bunch and this time I learnt to scratch – a lesson every ultra racer has to learn at some point.